The Unseen Work of Running a School

 Holding Down the Fort

 While their away though, important work still needs to get done on our campus.
 Since AMS is also a farm, there is always work to be done.
 Our chickens, turkeys, pigs and cows need daily care.
 Seeds need to be planted in the spring and harvested in the fall.
-It doesn’t matter whether the students are on campus or not–this work needs to get done.
+It doesn’t matter whether the students are on campus or not–this work must get done.

 Staff on stay back also complete important maintenance work while everyone is away on trips.
 Big projects like painting rooms or power washing the porch are difficult to do when students use the spaces everyday.
 Major repair projects sometimes require taking a space apart in order to complete.
 Stay back offers an opportunity to do this work without much disruption to the students’ experience.